 4. Encourage your child to set goals.

-- Decide an end date for your living arrangement.
+- Decide on an end date for your living arrangement.

 Most of all, remain open-minded.
 Learn the importance of being flexible and reacting to changing financial conditions.

-When you put some serious thought into how to structure your living experience with your adult son or daughter, you can not only avoid conflicts, but actually grow your relationship with them.
+When you put some serious thought into how to structure your living experience with your adult son or daughter, you may not only avoid conflicts, but actually grow your relationship with them.

 "America is one of the only cultures that frowns upon multiple generations living together," says Jackson.
 "But there can be some great positive benefits to it.
 In the best situation between parents and adult children living together, their bonds can strengthen, and they can help each other.
 It's pretty cool to see."